chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 spots him, and with Nala's help, bulldozes through hyenas towards him.
 ```

 So that's 2 minutes of new material.
 I got a little carried away.
 But (very biased opinion) the dialogue is just 👌.
+Let's look at it in detail.

 #### Simba's new decision

 Some highlights: with `Simba's selfish choice from earlier, Scar gets the moral high ground by bringing it up.
 And though deception and coercion were involved; Scar *is* right.` That's a way to quickly take our hero down a peg.
 And Scar was right: Simba "just couldn't wait to be king".

 `Then Nala and Sarabi's reaction to the reveal.
 Simba's mistake is not pretty, it's pretty ugly.
 And with one climactic line, Scar completes the sudden reversal of power onto Simba: "Simba killed Mufasa!"`

 Compared to what he has learnt, Simba would have

 1. **Blindly ran at his failures**
 	- Simba's philosophy causing his father's death
 	- (I made a mistake because I wasn't physically strong enough before—so ASAP, I need to cover that mistake by attaining a greater victory by brute force!
 Sparta!!!)
 2. **Ran away from accountability**
 	- Simba's philosophy causing him to self-exile
 	- (If they knew the truth about my past?
 Impossible.
 They'd turn away from me.
 So just don't bother trying.
 Okay, Scar, I give up, you win again.)
 3. **Closed both eyes**
 	- Timon and Pumbaa's philosophy at its extreme
 	- (My mistakes may have killed my father, the king.
 But Mom, Nala, don't worry about it!
 It's in the past, you can't change it, it doesn't matter!
 What are consequences of responsibility?)